-Some of the most common dermal fillers include those made of hyaluronic acid, a natural substance that can last from a few months up to one year.
-The different hyaluronic acid fillers include Juvederm, Restylane, Voluma & Belotero.
-However, Hyaluronidase injections can reverse such treatments, should the filler have been overdone, or the patient is not happy with their results.
-Hyaluronidase also can be injected if there was a reaction to the filler.
-The results from Hyaluronidase injections occur within 2 to 3 days and will dissolve the previously injected filler, sometimes a second treatment with hyaluronidase is necessary to reverse the full effects.
+If you are dealing with an overdone or unhappy with your dermal filler results, hyaluronidase injections with Dr. Green can reverse the effects of these hyaluronic acid injectables.
+Hyaluronidase can also be injected if there was an allergic reaction to the filler.
+The results from Hyaluronidase injections occur within 2 to 3 days and will dissolve the previously injected filler, though sometimes a second treatment with hyaluronidase is necessary to reverse the full effects.

-Overall, if you are looking to dissolve past injections of Restylane or Juvederm, Hyaluronidase injections may be a solution for you.
-This is one of the benefits of treatments like Juvederm and Restylane for instance.
+Overall, if you are looking to dissolve past injections of Restylane or Juvederm, hyaluronidase injections may be a solution for you.
+One of the benefits of treatments like Juvederm and Restylane is that the effects of the treatments are entirely reversible through the use of hyaluronidase.
 They can be easily reversed via this dissolving process at any later date, even months down the road – and with far fewer injections needed.

 What is Hyaluronidase?

 Hyaluronidase is an enzyme solution that is marketed with several FDA-approved brand-name formulations, including Hydase, Hylenex, Amphadase and Vitrase.

 Vitrase is injected into the same area of the tissue as the hyaluronic acid product (Juvederm, Restylane, Belotero) was injected previously.
 Hyaluronidase injections are used to break down or reverse these products and works fairly quickly, usually within 24 hours.
 Sometimes it may be necessary to return for a second or third injection.
 It does not work on non-hyaluronic fillers, such as Radiesse or Sculptra, and you will need to discuss options with Dr. Green beforehand, as results vary per patient.